 There are standing committees in the SON and Ad Hoc committees that may be appointed by the Dean or elected by the School of Nursing faculty that invite student membership/participation.

 The Undergraduate Leadership Council meets twice per semester and is made up of the class officers, organizational officers, Nursing Learning Community representatives, and Mentoring program representatives.

 - Jessica Delgado, Class Historian 2022

 - Barbara O'Neill & Anna Bourgault, Faculty Advisors

 The following SON committees invite student representation:

-ATHENA Conference Committee (1 undergrad and 1 grad student)
+- ATHENA Conference Committee (1 undergraduate and 1 graduate student)

-Recruitment and Selection Committee (1 undergrad and 1 grad student)
+- Curriculum and Courses (1 undergraduate and 1 graduate student)